Answers to some commonly asked questions:

 How long does the programme last?

-On leaving we offer face-to-face, email and telephone support, as appropriate.
-An aftercare package can be negotiated and there is a competitive one off cost for this.
+On leaving we offer face-to-face, email, virtual and telephone support, as appropriate.
+An aftercare package can be negotiated and there is a competitive one off cost for this including housing in one of our supported move on houses.
 Our committment is to helping people stay in recovery, we do our best to do this by being available by phone 24 hours per day, 7 days a week and having an open door policy for those who would like to utilise this.

-We currently have 22 supported bed spaces to enable further support in the community.
-Individuals are allowed to live independently, making a contribution to society, while being supported by two floating support staff.
+We currently have 20 supported bed spaces to enable further support in the community.
+Individuals are allowed to live independently, making a contribution to society, while being supported by the Somewhere House staff team.
 Some of the tenants only require minimal support where others may need more.
 Once again this follows the theme of setting the needs according to the individual.
-We have two new additions to the team in regards to support, we have a specific support worker who is also in recovery from addiction who liaises for the team and the clients, this helps the team do the best for all parties.
+We have two new additions to the team in regards to support, we have a specific support worker who is also in recovery from addiction and liaises for the team and the clients, this helps the team do the best for all parties.
 Alongside this someone who helps with the transition into voluntary work as well as paid work and work placements.

-We will take external referrals for the move on houses which allows local individuals returning from rehabilitation to resettle in their local community, and those wishing to extend their support in this area.
+We will take external referrals for the move on housing programme which allows local individuals returning from rehabilitation to resettle in their local community, and those wishing to extend their support in this area.
 All individuals are assessed before entering the houses and abstinence is a must; an aftercare package has to be in place for this.
+Please contact us for more details on this.

 What’s included in the after care package?